TheFallenSpirit/ESDocs/docs/legal/privacy.md

 <br/>

-Revision 1.2 - ES Privacy Policy
+Revision 1.2.1 - ES Privacy Policy

-This document was last updated on September 30th, 2024 (30/09/2024).
+This document was last updated on November 4th, 2024 (04/11/2024).